 How do I find out if I'll automatically eligible for disability?
 Are there certain illnesses and diseases that are guaranteed to be approved?

-If the claims examiner at DDS does find that there is sufficient medical evidence in your record to qualify for benefits under an impairment listing, your file will be sent back to the field office to make sure that you still are eligible for SSDI or SSI and that you still aren't working above the SGA level.
-If this final check goes well, your file will be sent to a payment center and you'll be sent an award notice with an estimated date of when your payments will start (for SSDI, this will be after the five-month waiting period).
+After the claims examiner at DDS finds that there is sufficient medical evidence in your record to qualify for benefits, your file will be sent back to the field office to make sure that you still are eligible for SSDI or SSI and that you still aren't working above the SGA level.
+If this final check goes well, your file will be sent to a Social Security payment center and you'll be sent an award notice with an estimated date of when your payments will start (for SSDI, this will be after the five-month waiting period).
 Finally, you will receive your first disability check and any disability backpayments owed.